Corporate

 It is the duty of the Board to supervise the management of the business and affairs of the Corporation with a view to the best interests of the Corporation, including its shareholders as a whole.
 In discharging this duty, the Board establishes procedures for the identification and resolution of conflicts that might arise between the interests of Power Corporation and the interests of its controlling shareholder.

 Power Corporation has established a Related Party and Conduct Review Committee composed entirely of Directors who are independent of management and independent of the Corporation’s controlling shareholder.
-The mandate of the Related Party and Conduct Review Committee is to review proposed transactions, if any, with related parties of the Corporation (including the controlling shareholder) and to approve only those transactions that it deems appropriate.
-The Committee ensures that any transactions between the Corporation and a related party are done at least at market terms and conditions.
+The mandate of the Related Party and Conduct Review Committee is to review proposed transactions, with certain related parties of the Corporation (including the controlling shareholder); and to approve only those transactions that it deems appropriate.
+The Committee ensures that any transactions between the Corporation and any applicable related party are done at least at market terms and conditions.

 For a more detailed description of the Related Party and Conduct Review Committee’s mandate, see the Board Committees page of this Website.